-At the start of each semester, UHasselt organizes introductory days for international students to help them find their way around the university.
+At the start of each semester, UHasselt organizes orientation days for international students to help them find their way around the university.
 International students get information about administrative procedures, the electronic learning environment, insurances, Belgian culture, student associations, bicycle rental etc. It is also the ideal way to get to know other (international) students.

 * The introductory day of the second semester is being held annually on the second Monday of February.